hatstand/gacertsbot/appengine/README.md

        git clone https://github.com/hatstand/gacertsbot
        cd gacertsbot/appengine

-1. **Fetch the dependencies**

-       go get github.com/Masterminds/glide
-       glide install

 1. **Deploy the module to your cloud project.**

-       appcfg.py update . -A YOUR_PROJECT

-    or

        gcloud app deploy

     This will create a new module called `ssl-certificates` in your App Engine app.

 1. **Update your `dispatch.yaml` to route requests to this module.**  Add the